Svenny-G/Photovoltaic-Systems-Group-Assignment/Journal.md

 used provided function plotModulesOnRoof.m to plot module irradiation for all 8 roof segments.
 Note: couldn't find provided color bar limits
 Note2: plot of segment 8 seems weird

+## Problem 3
+Using the results from problem 2, the Irradience for position 1 in the relevant sector is calculated, from which the expected yearly energy yield is calculated for each of the four models of solar panels.
+From these results the yearly energy yield per € was calculated for each of the models after which the most cost-effective model was found to be the "Solar Tech TS60-6M3-280S"

+## Problem 4